Bird of Paradise Care

 Bird of Paradise plants are often confused with banana plants, but while bananas grow from a central stalk, Bird of Paradise plants have many leaf fronds.

-PRO TIP: In the winter months when the sun is further from earth, Birds of Paradise go through a “resting” period and require less water.
+PRO TIP: In the winter months when less sunlight is available due to the elliptical orbit of the sun, Birds of Paradise go through a “resting” period and require less water.
 October – February you can dial back the amount of water given provided you don’t have the plant near a dry heat source.
 In general it is better to adjust the amount of water given rather than the frequency of watering.

 Always be sure to assess your plant’s watering needs upon receiving it.
 Before giving your plant a drink, it is best to check the moisture level in the soil first to ensure it isn’t moist right beneath the surface.
 Also, consider aerating the soil of your plant before the initial watering.
 We compact the soil to avoid shifting during transit, so aerating can help the soil breathe and allow moisture to be released.